dirkjanm/dirkjanm.github.io/_posts/2019-09-16-azure-ad-privilege-escalation-application-admin.md

 When I reported the fact that a privilege escalation is still possible this way (even after I was told it was fixed last year) I got a reply back from MSRC stating that Application Administrators assigning credentials to applications and obtaining more rights is documented and thus not a vulnerability.

 If you are administering an Azure AD environment I recommend implementing checks for credentials being assigned to default service principals and to regularly review who control the credentials of applications with high privileges.

+**Update July 2024**: In the years since this blog, Microsoft has blocked this possibility on almost all of their first-party service principals, with some exceptions.
+So this approach will not work any more for Microsoft first party service principals, but it is still valid for applications from within the tenant or from other third parties.